Inist-CNRS/ezmaster/README.md

 # 3000 is your web server listening port
 EXPOSE 3000
-# then create the /etc/ezmaster.json in your docker image
+# Then create the /etc/ezmaster.json in your docker image.
-# it will tell to ezmaster where is your web server (ex: port 3000)
+# It will tell to ezmaster where is your web server (ex: port 3000),
-# where is your JSON configuration file
+# where is your JSON configuration file,
 # and where is your data folder
 RUN echo '{ \
   "httpPort": 3000, \